luminus-framework/luminus/resources/public/md/deployment.md

 ## Heroku Deployment

-**Heroku deployment steps assume that you are running Leiningen version 2**

-First, make sure you have [Heroku toolbelt](https://toolbelt.heroku.com/) installed.

-If you created the project using +heroku flag then simply follow the steps below:
+First, make sure you have [git](http://git-scm.com/downloads) and [Heroku toolbelt](https://toolbelt.heroku.com/) installed, then simply follow the steps below.

-test that your application runs locally with `foreman`
+Optionally, test that your application runs locally with `foreman` by running.

 ```
 foreman start
 ```

-initialize your git repo
+Now, you can initialize your git repo and commit your application.

 ```
 git init